 Fund Category Feeder Fund (Equi ty) Base Currency RM Currency Class RM Class RM-Hedged Class Hedged against the Target Fund's base currency which is in USD.
-Financial Year End 31 October Launch Date 7 January 2010 3 December 2018 Investment Objective investments of cor India or on any sto and other investm n the MGF-INDF which aims to achieve long-term capital groupanies covering different sectors of the Indian economy anock exchange.
-The remaining assets of the Target Fund may ents. change to the Fund's investment objective would require Uni nd which are listed on s include convertible bo stock exchange in Investment Policy and Strategy The Fund will invest at least 95% of the Fund's NAV in Share Class AA of the Manulife Global Fund - India Equity Fund (the Target Fund ), while the balance of the Fund's NAV will be invested in cash, money market instruments (including fixed income securities which have a remaining maturity period of less than 365 days) and/or placement of deposits with financial institutions for liquidity purposes.
+Financial Year End 31 October Launch Date 7 January 2010 3 December 2018 Investment Objective investments of cor India or on any sto and other investm n the MGF-INDF which aims to achieve long-term capital groups and solve the second of the Indian economy and exchange.
+The remaining assets of the Target Fund may ents. change to the Fund's investment objective would require Uni nd which are listed on s include convertible bo stock exchange in Investment Policy and Strategy The Fund will invest Target Fund), whi income securities in financial institution.
+Although the Fund redemptions and tinvesting at least Fund's performance.
+The Fund will invest at least 95% of the Fund's NAV in Share Class AA of the Manulife Global Fund - India Equity Fund (the Target Fund), while the balance of the Fund's NAV will be invested in cash, money market instruments (including fixed income securities which have a remaining maturity period of less than 365 days) and/or placement of deposits with financial institutions for liquidity purposes.
 Although the Fund is passively managed, the investments of the Fund will be rebalanced from time to time to meet redemptions and to enable the proper and efficient management of the Fund.
-In all circumstances, the Fund will continue investing at least 95% of its NAV in the Target Fund and as such, the performance of the Target Fund will reflect on the Fund's performance. replace the Target he above, the Manager may, in consultation with the Truster Fund with another fund of a similar objective if, in the Man investment objective, or when the Target Fund no longer ac ager's opinion, the Tar get Fund no longer Asset Allocation Minimum 95% of the Fund's NAV in the Target Fund, and the balance in liquid assets.
-Performance Benchmark MSCI India 10/40 Index, which is also the performance benchmark of the Target Fund.
-The performance benchmark above is only used as a reference for investment performance comparison purpose.
-The risk profile of the Fund is not the same as the risk profile of this performance benchmark.
-The performance benchmark information is available on www.manulifeinvestment.com.mv.
-Distribution Policy The Fund intends to distribute income, if any, on an annual basis.
-Investor Profile This Fund is suitable for investors who: seek an investment in the India market; and are willing to accept higher risk in their investments in order to achieve long-term capital growth.
+In all circumstances, the Fund will continue investing at least 95% of its NAV in the Target Fund and as such, the performance of the Target Fund will reflect on the Fund's performance. replace the Target he above, the Manager may, in consultation with the Truster Fund with another fund of a similar objective if, in the Man investment objective, or when the Target Fund no longer ac ager's opinion, the Tar get Fund no longer Asset Allocation Minimum 95% of t the Fund's NAV in the Target Fund, and the balance in liquid assets.
+Performance Benchmark The performance I profile of the Fund Index, which is also the performance benchmark of the Targonchmark above is only used as a reference for investment is not the same as the risk profile of this performance benchlable on www.manulifeinvestment.com.my . performance comparis son purpose.
+The risk ace benchmark Distribution Policy The Fund intends to distribute income, if any, on an annual basis.
+Investor Profile seek an investme ole for investors who: ent in the India market; and cept higher risk in their investments in order to achieve long -term capital growth.
 Risk Management Strategies and Techniques The risk managem financial derivative nent strategies and techniques employed will be at the Targo es with the aim to hedge the currency exposure of the Class et Fund level.
 The Fund (es). may also engage in Other Fund Details Please refer to Ser Fund. ction 2.2.3 Manulife Global Fund - India Equity Fund on pag e 38 for more informat ion on the Target